EmilioCrespoPeran/WhoTalks/README.md

 ### Development

-This web application implements MVC architectur from scratch without using any PHP framework.
+This web application implements MVC architecture from scratch without using any PHP framework.
 We used this [project](https://github.com/googlearchive/webplatform-samples) to obtain speech-to-text and ajax to create an asynchronous chat.

 ### Requirements